danblevins/recipes/README.md

 ## About this Project

-Take a look at all the meals I've made in 2023.
+Take a look at the recipes I've made in 2023.

 For more information visit: https://dan-recipes.surge.sh/